-- Successful completion of the prerequisite course. - Appropriate placement score on the Yuba Community College District Placement Examination. - Official grade report or transcript from another college/ school showing successful completion of prerequisite. - Prerequisite challenge form approved.
-(Challenge forms are available from the office of Admissions and Records or a Counselor.
+- · Successful completion of the prerequisite course. - Appropriate placement score on the Yuba Community College District Placement Examination. - Requisite Equivalency form with an official grade report or transcript from another college/school showing grade of "C" or better in prerequisite course attached. - Requisite Equivalency form with an "In Progress" status under the condition that students will provide a transcript with final grade of "C" or better the Thursday prior to the term start or they will be dropped from the course. - Prerequisite challenge form approved.
+(Challenge forms are available from the Admissions and Records Office or a Counselor.
 Students may be dropped from a class for not having completed the prerequisite.
 Such action may also result in a student losing Financial Aid, Veteran's Benefits, etc., since the drop may result in the student's units falling below full-time/part-time status.)